 Soluble rock!
 That’s what’s in a cave.
-Terrain of soluble rock and a wet enough climate combine to hollow out a “landscape” under a landscape.
+The terrain of soluble rock and a wet enough climate combine to hollow out a “landscape” under a landscape.

 In general, caves require rainfall and chemically erodible material.
 Calcium carbonate limestone and other sedimentary carbonates, technically described as Karst landforms, make up much of that material.

 With sufficient time liquid under the power of gravity finds its way down to the water table through the natural faults and joints of rock, widening out weak points as it flows.
-Should conditions prove suitable, dissolved mineral additives precipitate out of solution into speleothems, or cave formations.
-These include stalactites, stalagmites, columns, flowstone and draperies, shields and cave coral.
+Should conditions prove suitable, dissolved mineral additives precipitate out of the solution into speleothems or cave formations.
+These include stalactites, stalagmites, columns, flowstone and draperies, shields, and cave coral.